bw

 Vietnam must be experienced again and again

-Vietnam can definitely be recommended - and especially a trip from north to south, as it provided a really exciting insight into the country's nature, history and culture.
-The different cities each had their own touch and offered many distinctive experiences.
-Vietnam has without a doubt become one of my favorite destinations, and it doesn't take much else!
+Vietnam can definitely be recommended - and especially a journey from north to south, as it gave a really exciting insight into the country's nature, history and culture.
+The different cities each have their own character and offer many distinctive experiences.
+Vietnam has undoubtedly become one of my favorite destinations, and it doesn't take much.

 You must see this on your trip to Vietnam